Toy Rotation: How to Rotate Your Toddler’s Toys for Better Play - Baby Chick

 2. Settle On Storage

-Once you’ve sorted your toys into categories, the next step is to decide on a vessel for your rotation boxes.
-Personally, I use clear plastic 20-gallon storage bins.
+Once you’ve sorted your toys into categories, the next step is to decide on a container for your rotation boxes.
+I use clear plastic 20-gallon storage bins.
 I recommend trying to recycle whatever storage you have on hand.
-Old moving boxes or big diaper boxes would be great for toy rotation, and they are free!
-As long as you can number the box or container to keep up with the rotation, it will work just fine!
-The number of boxes you choose to build is completely up to you.
-I have found that 5 containers (one a week per month with an “extra” bin) are more than enough to make my kids happy.
+Old moving boxes or big diaper boxes are free and would be great for toy rotation.
+It will work fine if you can number the box or container to keep up with the toy rotation.

 3. Build Your Boxes